Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 What does parmigiana mean?

-The origin and meaning of the name are uncertain, and there are two main schools of thought.
+The origin and meaning of the name are uncertain, and there are two primary schools of thought.

 The first suggests that the dish’s name comes from Parmigiano Reggiano, a cheese produced in the Emilia Romagna region around Parma, Reggio Emilia, and Modena.